 Why are sweet potatoes so versatile?
-One minute you’re making Bacon Wrapped Sweet Potato Fries and the next minute Gouda-Chorizo Loaded Sweet Potato Skins.
+One minute you’re making bacon wrapped sweet potato fries and the next minute gouda-chorizo loaded sweet potato skins.
 Today, we’re making stuffed sweet potatoes with a Cuban twist!

-Think of it as a plated meal all stuffed into one spot.
-Imagine a plate with ground beef, a side of mashed sweet potatoes, sweet plantains and diced avocado.
+Think of it as a Cuban meal stuffed inside a sweet potato!
+Flavorful beef picadillo, a side of mashed sweet potatoes, sweet plantains and diced avocado.
 I basically grabbed all those things and stuffed them into a sweet potato!

 OH, and also…you can make the picadillo the night before so it’s ready for the next day/meal.
 I promise you will love this recipe so much, it will become part of your weekly weeknight meal rotation!

 Cuban-Style Stuffed Sweet PotatoesPrint Recipe Pin Recipe

 - 4 medium sweet potatoes

-- 1 cup black beans (optional) drained, rinsed
+- 1 cup black beans , (optional) drained, rinsed

-- Cilantro for garnish
+- cilantro for garnish

-- 1-2 tablespoons coconut oil divided
+- 1-2 tablespoons coconut oil, divided

-- 1 large ripe plantain (very dark skin) peeled, diagonally cut into 1-inch thick slices
+- 1 large ripe plantain (very dark skin), peeled, diagonally cut into 1-inch thick slices

 - Poke holes into sweet potatoes with a fork.
 Place sweet potatoes in the microwave for 10-12 minutes or until they are soft and thoroughly cooked.
-Remove from microwave.
+Remove from the microwave.
 Slice each sweet potato lengthwise, down the middle, then push both ends towards the middle so they open up.
 Using a fork, slightly mash the inside of the sweet potato.
 Set aside.

 - In a hot nonstick skillet, add coconut oil.
 Pan fry the sliced plantain for 2-3 minutes at medium heat until they have browned.
 Transfer to a paper towel lined plate to drain.
 Chop into small pieces.
 Set aside.